 Having a stable, appropriate place to live is fundamental to building a positive, meaningful future.
 This is no different for young people with SEND.

 The first step is supporting young people to think about how they want to live and then understand what options are available to them.
-Visiting the Home Wiki (still a draft) is one way to find out about where to live.

 Staying at home Many young people will want to stay close to their families and this might mean living at home.
 However, this does not mean you cannot live independently within your family home.
 This could be with the support offered by Supported Housing (see below).
 Or by working out with your family what areas you would like more independence - your own keys, choosing, buying and cooking meals, when you can come and go and much more - balancing your preferences with their natural concern to keep you and the rest of your family safe. read about Just enough support.

 Buying or renting a home This is very expensive in Wandsworth and most young people will need to save up for a considerable time for a deposit on a privately rented home - up to twice the monthly rent - and have quite a high income to afford the rent and other costs.
 Buying a home also requires a large sum of money for a deposit and an income high enough to pay a mortgage and all the other bills of home ownership.

 Inheriting/being left or given a home.
 If a family owns their home and want to give or leave it to a son or daughter with SENDs, it is very important that they take proper legal and financial advice.
 This may be to set up a trust or other legal structure to make sure that their child and their property are secure.
 The Money Advice Service can help with understanding this.
 Your family will need to employ a suitably qualified lawyer (solicitor) to do the legal work and appoint trustees to run the trust.